Sowintuu/voiceAtis/README.md

     * No visibility directions
     * No runway condition
 * IvAc 2 support discontinued
     * Reading ATIS from IvAc 2 works.
-However there are bugs and this wont be improved.
+However there are bugs and this wont be improved in the future.
     * Remarks of ivac 2 stations will not be read.
-* X-Plane: Detection of active radio not accurate
+* X-Plane: Detection of active COM not accurate
-* Sometimes airports have more than 1 ATIS frequency (e.g. EDDF or LOWW, for departure and arrival)
-    * You might have to try all frequencies to find the one working.
+    * To work reliable, activate receive for both COM1 and COM2
+* Frequency used may not match the real world frequency
-    * Check [ourairports.com](http://ourairports.com) for the (real world) frequencies.
+    * Check [ourairports.com](http://ourairports.com) for the frequencies used.
+	* It is a community project, feel free to update the frequencies (or tell me).

 ## Build
 ### Requirements
 * Python 3.8 - 32 bit (due to pyuipc incompatibility with 64 bit)
-* pywin32

 ### Installation
+* **currently not supported, will be updated eventually**
+    * For the latest version, clone the repository
 * Get the latest python 3.8 ([Python releases](https://www.python.org/downloads/))
-* Install the latest pywin32 release (`pip install pywin32`)
 * Run `pip install voiceAtis`

+### Using pyinstaller.
+Build an executable using the following command:

+`pyinstaller voiceAtis.py`

 ## Used packages and Copyright
 ### python-metar